brugr9/UEPluginIntegrationTool/README.md

 <div style='page-break-after: always'></div>

-A third, green cube uses two Subscriber Actor-Components to subscribe to topics 'C' and 'Y'&ndash;both check-boxes 'Starts With' are checked&ndash;and appends the received messages to its `TextRender` Scene-Component and prints the same to the Output Log.
+A third, green cube uses two Subscriber Actor-Components to subscribe to topics `C` and `Y`&ndash;both check-boxes `Starts With` are checked&ndash;and appends the received messages to its `TextRender` Scene-Component and prints the same to the Output Log.

 ![Screenshot of Blueprint BP_CubeGreen Event Graph](Docs/ScreenshotDemoActor_BP_CubeGreen.jpg "Screenshot of Blueprint BP_CubeGreen Event Graph")
 <br>*Fig. 3.5.: Screenshot of Blueprint BP_CubeGreen Event Graph*